adamjfreeman/miles-ahead/README.md

 Alternatively, you can run the application locally:

 - Download the repository code
-- Run npm install and npm run seed from the projects root directory
+- Run npm install and npm run seeds from the projects root directory
   </br></br></br>

 ## Technologies and Acknowledgements